asalatto/dnd/README.md

 https://asalatto.github.io/dnd/

+This is a fillable Dungeons & Dragons character sheet that:
+- remembers your entries with the browser's local storage
-This is a fillable Dungeons & Dragons character sheet that uses local storage to remember your character.
-It calculates modifiers based on ability scores and proficiency bonus based on level.
-Aaaand more to come.
+- calculates modifiers based on ability scores &amp; proficiency bonus based on level
+- gives prefill options for cantrips and spells from the [Dnd 5e API](https://www.dnd5eapi.co/)
+- lets you roll random ability scores for fun
+- aaand more to come